 'Moppy' (from Moth and Oppy) Camps take place on two weekends each year.
 These are intensive training courses where children can work towards the Salterns Pennants.
 On each of the Moppy Camp weekends, Salterns becomes an RYA Training Centre.

-We arrange Moppy Camps on two weekends each year.
-These are intensive training courses where children can work towards various sailing pennants.
-They are run as RYA teaching courses.
-They are run by volunteers and so parental help will be needed at some point during the weekend.
-Priority is given to the children of parents who will actively help.
-Up to 90 children participate in each Moppy Camp.
+Each pennant is run by volunteers and so parental help is needed at some point during the weekend.
+Priority is given to the children of parents who actively help.
+Usuallly up to 90 children participate in each Moppy Camp.

-Moppy Camps are always great fun and provide a formal basis upon which the child/junior can build for the rest of the season and beyond.
+Moppy Camps are always great fun and provide a formal basis upon which children can build for the rest of the season and beyond.
 They are always over subscribed and priority is given to older children.
-Sometimes children may be asked to repeat a pennant particularly if they have done very little sailing between moppy camps.
-The sailing pennant system may change from time to time and the latest system will be displayed in the clubhouse.
+Sometimes children may be asked to repeat a pennant particularly if they have done very little sailing between Moppy Camps.
+The sailing pennant system may change from time to time and will be displayed in the clubhouse.

-Children do not always pass a pennant first time and because of the pressures on spaces, some children will be asked to repeat a pennant the following year.
-Sometimes it is worth missing moppy for a year to consolidate knowledge.
+Children do not always pass a pennant first time and because of the pressure on spaces, some children may be asked to repeat a pennant the following year.
 Sailing is best learned when children are having fun and they have most fun with their peer group so as much as possible we try to keep similar ages together.
-At the end of the day, time on the water is the important thing.

 The Pennant Syllabi are displayed in the clubhouse and also are available for above - perfect for printing and that little bit of pre-camp training!